 Andaz Hotel, London

 Today the Great Eastern is no more.
-Now part of the Hyatt Hotel chain, it's known as the Andaz and after a three-year refurbishment costing a total of £70 million has restored many of the original Victorian architectural features, and introduced a bold, contemporary aesthetic.
-The hotel includes 267 bedrooms, 12 private dining and event rooms, four restaurants, four bars and a gym.
+Now part of the Hyatt Hotel chain, it's known as the Andaz and a three-year refurbishment costing a total of £70 million has restored many of the original Victorian architectural features, and introduced a bold, contemporary aesthetic.
+The hotel includes 267 bedrooms, 12 private dining and event rooms, 4 restaurants, 4 bars and a gym.

-The result of it all, as our pictures show is a case of mission accomplished.
+As our pictures show, this is definitely a case of mission accomplished.